PraiseThe-Fool/SleepingSquid/README.md

 𝘽𝙇𝙎
 - The Hunter Wants To Live Quietly
+- Tadaima Okaeri
 - Scammer And Rammed
 - Turning
 - Online Game Nakama to Sashi Off shitara Shokuba no Onijoushi ga Kita.
 - Guiding Hazard
 - How To Survive As A Player
-- Mission: Save The Hunter
 - Duke's Private Tutor
 - Dear Door
 - Don't Mess With The Puppy
 - Eternal Contract
 - Sasaki To Miyano
+- Dakaichi
 - (GND) Guildmate Next Door
 - 16647 (I'M GONNA GET ATTACKED)
 - 4 Weeks Lover